jlinoff/pam/README.md

 This preference specifies that all data is kept when cloning a record.

-Remember that cloning a record is very simple and powerful way to create records with the same fields but you have to delete the existing values before entering new ones which is very simple.
+Remember that cloning a record is very simple and powerful way to create new records with the same fields but you have to delete the existing values before entering new ones which is very simple.

 The default is false which says to keep the field values when cloning.